 For the years ended December 31,

-(in thousands) 2 2017 2016 2015
+(in thousands) 2018 2017 2016

-Rent expense \$ 2,696 \$ 2,664 \$ 2,880
+Rent expense \$ 2,735 \$ 2,696 \$ 2,664

-Rent income for the year ended December 31, 2017 totaled a de minimis amount.
-No such amounts were included for the years ended December 31, 2016 and December 31, 2015.
+Rent income for the year ended December 31, 2018 totaled \$0.6 million.
+Rent income for the year ended December 31, 2017 totaled de minimis amounts.
+No such amounts were included for the year ended December 31, 2016.

-The Company's office space lease agreements contain scheduled escalation in lease payments during the term of the lease.
+The Company's office space lease agreements contain scheduled escalation in lease payments during the term of the leases.
 In accordance with GAAP, the Company records rent expense and rent income on a straight-line basis and a deferred lease liability and deferred lease asset, respectively, for the difference between the straight-line amount and the actual amounts of the lease payments and lease receipts.
-Deferred lease liability, net is included in the "Other noncurrent liabilities" line item on the consolidated balance sheets.
+Deferred lease liability, net is included in the "Other current liabilities" and "Other noncurrent liabilities" line items on the consolidated balance sheets.
 Rent expense and rent income are included in the "General and administrative" line item and "Interest and other income" line item, respectively, in the consolidated statements of operations.